 Reference research and concept direction

-The time spent pulling together visual anchors, studying symbolic elements relevant to your story, and proposing a creative direction that fits.
+This is the time spent pulling together visual anchors, studying symbolic elements tied to your story, and proposing a direction that genuinely fits who you are.
+It isn’t a quick image search — it’s deliberate research that shapes every line that follows.

 Multiple rounds of sketching

 First rough sketch, refined sketch, and any revisions in between.
-Most commissions include two to three rounds of feedback built into the price.
+Most commissions build two to three rounds of feedback right into the price, so you have real room to steer the work before anything gets locked in.

 Final pen and ink artwork